Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 2. The judge must be satisfied that one of the following appears to be true:

-a) the business of the corporation is or has been carried on with intent to defraud any person.
+a) the corporation’s business is or has been carried on with intent to defraud any person.

-b) the business or affairs of the corporation are or have been carried on in an oppressive manner.
+b) the business or affairs of the corporation are or have been carried on oppressively.

-c) the powers of the directors are or have been exercised in an oppressive manner.
+c) the directors’ powers are or have been exercised oppressively.

 d) the corporation was formed for a fraudulent or unlawful purpose or is to be dissolved for a fraudulent or unlawful purpose.

-e) persons concerned with the formation, business, or affairs of the corporation have in connection therewith acted fraudulently or dishonestly.
+e) persons concerned with the corporation’s formation, business, or affairs have acted fraudulently or dishonestly.

 Shareholder Rights And Remedies